TatoAndTatoOnly/bitburner-src/doc/source/basicgameplay/infiltration.rst

 ** Slash when his guard is down! **

 Press space when the guard is preparing to attack you.
-There's 3 phases
+There's 3 phases:
 The first is guarding, where attacking back will result in failure.
 The 2nd is preparing, where attacking will result in a victory.
-The 3rd is attack, where the guard will attack you resulting in failure.
+The 3rd is attack, where the guard will attack you, resulting in failure.

 ** Close the brackets **